Tourists out in force despite slowdown, set for strong year in 2013 - UN

-Tourists also spent more when on holiday in 2012, with Chinese and Russian travelers increasing their spending the most.
+Tourists also spent more when on holiday in 2012, with Chinese and Russian travellers increasing their spending the most.
 Chinese tourists spent 42 percent more abroad than in 2011, while Russians raised their spending by a third.

 The result was increased revenues for popular tourist destinations, particularly Hong Kong, the United States and Olympic Games host Britain.

-Travelers from the austerity-hit euro zone cut spending on foreign travel, however: French tourists trimmed their budgets by 7 percent and Italians spent 2 percent less.
+Travellers from the austerity-hit euro zone cut spending on foreign travel, however: French tourists trimmed their budgets by 7 percent and Italians spent 2 percent less.

 The sunny beaches of southern Europe attracted more tourists in 2012, but central and eastern Europe outpaced the popular resorts of Spain and Greece on growth, registering 8 percent more foreign visitors in 2012 against 2 percent for the southern Mediterranean.

-Further south, Africa rebounded in 2012 to attract 52 million tourists, a recovery after visitor numbers fell in 2012 as travelers concerned by conflicts in North Africa shunned the region.
+Further south, Africa rebounded in 2012 to attract 52 million tourists, a recovery after visitor numbers fell in 2012 as travellers concerned by conflicts in North Africa shunned the region.
 Tourist numbers increased 6 percent in 2012, compared to a 1 percent drop in 2011.

 The region registering the biggest increase in visitor numbers was Asia Pacific with 15 million, or 7 percent, more tourists holidaying there.
 It is expected to register growth of between 5 and 6 percent in 2013.